• Skip to primary navigation

 7 Substitutes for Ground Turmeric (That You Can Find In Your Kitchen)

 Ground turmeric is a spice that not only adds a delicious flavor to your food, but it's also packed with a lot of health benefits.
-If you're looking for substitutes for ground turmeric in cooking, don't worry!
-We've got you covered here at Swirls.

 The following are my top 7 substitutes for ground turmeric that will add flavor and nutrition to your meals.

-A quick side note, these substitutions may affect the taste of your dish slightly.
+A quick side note, these turmeric substitutions may affect the taste of your dish slightly.
 So if possible, test a small amount before adding to your recipe.

 It is essential to learn what substitutes work best in your recipe and how much you should use, so when substituting one of these other spices, so again, be sure to add it in small amounts and then taste.